 Traditional threading or processes are not used in the creation of new ‘async’ entities, so the vulnerabilities associated with failing to initiate new concurrent entities do not apply.
 Vulnerabilities associated with communication between the ‘async’ entity and the initiating entity are addressed in 6.61 Concurrency - data access [CGX] and 6.63 Concurrency – lock protocol errors [CGM].

 The asyncio.run() function manages the asyncio event loop.
 It cannot be called when another asyncio event loop is running in the same thread.
 Its design requires that it be used as the main entry point for asyncio programs and only be called once.
 See 6.36 Ignored runtime errors and unhandled exceptions for vulnerabilities associated with exception handling.

+If any task in an event loop blocks, it runs the risk of never being restarted if the event loop ends before the block condition completes.
+Many functions in the Python standard library incur blocking, and therefore are subject to this issue.
+Therefore, many libraries also exist in non-blocking versions.

+Managing multiple asyncio events can be error prone.
+Python provides debug support to help identify and catch common issues. (bit more verbage?)

+The threat of deadlocks by mutual dependence among futures is analogous to deadlocks of threads and processes.
+For example:

+from concurrent.futures import ThreadPoolExecutor import time def foo_a(): time.sleep(1) print(b.result()) return 1 def foo_b(): print(a.result()) return 2 executor = ThreadPoolExecutor(max_workers=2) a = executor.submit(foo_a) # waits indefinitely on b b = executor.submit(foo_b) # waits indefinitely on a

 Additional vulnerabilities can arise if a single Python program attempts to use multiple concurrency models, since the different models use different mechanisms for creation, scheduling, communication and termination.

 6.59.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.59.5 for activation of other processes or threads or asyncio tasks.
+Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.59.5 for activation of processes or threads or asyncio tasks.

-For any processes and threads that have already been started, ensure that additional starts on that same objecte thread are not attempted to avoid exceptions.
+For any processes and threads that have already been started, ensure that additional starts on that same object are not attempted to avoid exceptions.

 Avoid mixing concurrency models within the same program, or if unavoidable, use with extreme caution.

-Do not join a thread whose daemon flag is true.

 Handle all exceptions related to thread creation.

-Ensure that there is only one asyncio event loop per program., although multiple events can be activated within the single loop.
+Ensure that there is only one asyncio event loop per program, although multiple events can be activated within the single loop.
 Python event loops are automatically generated by asyncio.run().

 When using asyncio, make all tasks non-blocking and use asyncio calls from an event loop.

 Use the debug mode of the Python interpreter to detect concurrency errors.
-During development, run asyncio Async IO code in debug mode to help detect never-awaited coroutines, non-threadsafe asyncio

 To reduce the chance of excessive delays, perform concurrent asyncio operations only on non-blocking code.

 When using multiple threads, consider using the ThreadPoolExecutor within the concurrent.futures module to help maintain and control the number of threads being created.

+Use only non-blocking functions as the target of asyncio.create_task(), else ensure that the event loop awaits completion of all its created tasks.

 6.60 Concurrency – Directed termination [CGT]